 The first stage of developing your Community Action Plan is confirming your local issue and target audience.
 This information will form the basis of your plan.

 You may have already started to define the alcohol and drug-related issues to address.
-Gathering information from a range of sources will help you to develop an accurate picture of what is happening in your community and focus your project on the most important issue.
+Gathering information from a range of sources will help you to develop an accurate picture of what is happening in your community and focus your activity on the most important issue.

 For more information, including sources of local data, see also, identifying alcohol and drug issues in your community.